-Figure 3: Average mean surface air temperature annual trends with significance of trends per decade 1951-2020; Fatick (Source: Climate Knowledge Portal, WB)
+Figure 2: Average mean surface air temperature annual trends with significance of trends per decade 1951-2020; Fatick (Source: Climate Knowledge Portal, WB)

 Because of rainfall variability and climate warming, the overall vulnerability of the Dead Sine Valley (DSV) is high, with repercussions on land degradation (loss of fertility and salinization of soils, weak vegetation cover).
-The groundwater salinity flows an increasing gradient from the plateau to the lowlands with a relatively high salinity levels in some areas.
-Moreover, the wells closest to the valley are highly saline reaching 15% in some cases.
-Many wells in this area have been abandoned because of the water salinity.
-In the southern part of the project area, salinity levels are above 40,000 $\mu$ S/cm (20 times higher than the "extremely saline" standard which is >2000 μS/cm).
-Therefore, most farmers have lost their farms.
-Some seeds used in the project area are no longer adapted because of the disruption of the crop development cycle, leading to a serious drop in yields.
-According to Faye et al., farmers pointed out higher temperatures, lower total rainfall, intra-seasonal rainfall breaks, false starts, early cessation of the rainy season, and salinity as the causes of lower production and therefore food insecurity, and reduced income for farmers.
-Dependance to rainfed agriculture as the primary source of household income, is a critical element for climate change adaptation for the young people and women.
-Failure to adapt leads to an emigration to urban areas.
-As a result, there has been a drop-in community income, and ultimately, an increase in climate vulnerability and household poverty, whose rate is 49.2%, well above the national average (37.8%).
+The groundwater salinity knows an increasing gradient from the plateau to the lowlands with relatively high salinity levels in some areas.
+Moreover, the wells closest to the valley are highly saline with rates sometimes reaching 15%.
+It should be noted that many wells in this area are unusable because of the water salinity.
+In the southern part of the project area, salinity levels are above 40,000 μS/cm (higher than the "extremely saline" standard, i.e. >2000 μS/cm).
+Therefore, most farmers have lost their plots.
+Risks are such that, some seeds used in the project area are no longer adapted because of the disruption of the crop development cycle, leading to a drop in agricultural yields.
+According to Faye et al20, farmers pointed to higher temperatures, lower cumulative rainfall, intra-seasonal rainfall breaks, false starts, early cessation of the rainy season, and salinity as the causes of lower production and therefore food insecurity, and reduced income for farmers.
+Thus, rainfed agriculture, which used to be the primary source of household income, is neglected by actors, in particular young people and women, leading to a migration to urban areas.
+As a result, there has been a drop-in community income, and ultimately, an increase in climate vulnerability and household poverty, whose rate is 49.2%, well above the national average (37.8%)21.